Key Points

 The above operational definition is for a measurement of continuous data where the characteristic was measured.
 You could apply the same concept when the characteristic needs to be defined in terms of discrete or attribute data.

 In this case, you would be counting something rather than measuring it.
 An example would be if you were trying to create an operational definition for the number of scratches on a product.
-This is usually done by means of a visual display of what a scratch would look like.
-The measurement device could be a person who would be making a decision about whether they were looking at a scratch or not.
+This is usually done using a visual display of what a scratch would look like.
+The measurement device could be a person who would be deciding whether they were looking at a scratch or not.

 By having good, agreed-upon operational definitions, you will eliminate disputes and disagreements.